 Mitigation Measure Description Expert agency participation The Applicant would prepare Spill Prevention, Control and Countermeasures (SPCC) Plans to be implemented during construction and operation to reduce the likelihood of an accidental release of a hazardous or regulated liquid and, in the event such a release occurs, to expedite the response to and remediation of the release.
 Vehicle speeds would be limited to 25 mph to avoid wildlife collisions.
 Fire hazards from vehicles and human activities would be reduced (e.g., use of spark arrestors on power equipment, avoiding driving vehicles off roads, allowing smoking in designated areas only; WAC 463-60-352).
 The Applicant would prepare Fire Control Plans in consultation with the Yakima County Fire Marshal and the East Valley Fire Department.
 Following decommissioning, reclamation of the Facility Area shall begin as quickly as possible to reduce the likelihood of ecological resource impacts in disturbed areas.
 Compensatory Mitigation In order to achieve "no net loss of habitat functions and values" as required by WAC 463-62-040, the Applicant proposes to coordinate with WDFW and EFSEC to determine an appropriate compensatory mitigation payment.
 The Applicant has prepared a Habitat Mitigation Memo (Attachment R), which provides context for determining the additional mitigation required to achieve "no net loss."
 The Applicant proposes to begin meeting with WDFW and EFSEC within 15 business days of the submission of this ASC, aimed at conclusion of the discussion within 60 days of the first meeting and prior to completion of SEPA review.
-Once determined, the agreed-upon mitigation will be provided as supplemental information to this Section 4.9 to inform the SEPA determination and the EFSEC recommendation.
+The compensatory mitigation requirements will be included in the SCA.
 WDFW Habitat Restoration and Mitigation Plan The Applicant would prepare a Habitat Restoration and Mitigation Plan in consultation with EFSEC and WDFW.
 The plan would specify the mitigation obligations and implementation plans, including those for construction, operations and decommissioning.
 Additionally, the plan would include details for revegetation of temporarily disturbed areas, including identification of an appropriate native plant seed mixture for revegetation, the timing for restoration and a plan for monitoring the success of revegetation.
 The plan would address the requirements of WDFW